The 20-Pip Challenge

 Core rules

-- ✅ Target: +20 pips or your plan’s daily dollar %.
+- Target: +20 pips or your defined daily percentage/dollar target.

-- 🛑 Daily loss cap: e.g., −20 pips.
-Hit it → stop immediately.
+- Daily loss cap: e.g. -20 pips.
+Hit it, then stop immediately.

 Setup & sizing